MiaKellett02/CorneliusGameEngine/README.md

  4. Ensure the "CorneluisGameEngineFramework" project is set as a dependency of the sandbox project.
 (This project builds the engine library that the sandbox relies on.)

 ### How to run the project.
- 1. Build the "CorneliusGameEngine" Solution (Both projects will place the output files within the follow directories "projectDir/Configuration/Platform").
+ 1. Build the "CorneliusGameEngine" Solution (Both projects will place the output files within the "bin" subfolder of each project and then separated further into their configuration and platform).
  2. Go to the Sandbox project's directory, open the binary folder and locate the generated executable.
  3. Run the generated Executable (You should at minimum be greeted by a console window with any messages that the engine has for you).